 I decided to train as a teacher and moved to Champagne-Urbana, IL, in the fall of 2000.
 I entered graduate school in violin performance at the University of Illinois and trained with Joan and Alex Murray at the Alexander Technique Center Urbana.
 I finished the three-year training and was certified as an Alexander Technique teacher by the American Society for the Alexander Technique in 2003.

 I have been teaching the Alexander Technique privately in Andersonville, Chicago, since 2005.
-I have taught workshops and classes at the University of Chicago, Roosevelt University, DePaul University, Wheaton College, the University of Wisconsin-Milwaukee, Richmond University, Florida State University, and the Tainan National University of the Arts, in Tainan, Taiwan.
-Since 2013, I have run the Alexander Technique program for the Music in the Mountains Conservatory, a festival for high school and college age musicians.
+I have taught workshops and classes at the University of Chicago, Roosevelt University, Monmouth College, DePaul University, Wheaton College, the University of Wisconsin-Milwaukee, Richmond University, Florida State University, and the Tainan National University of the Arts, in Tainan, Taiwan.
+In 2013 & 2014, I ran the Alexander Technique program for the Music in the Mountains Conservatory, a festival for high school and college age musicians.

 While I specialize in working with musicians, the Alexander Technique truly is for anyone: I have worked with performers of all kinds, as well as neuroscientists, psychologists and doctors, librarians, graphic designers and IT specialists, market traders and not-for-profit policy wonks, and once, a nun.
 They all shared an interest in learning to move with greater ease, take charge of their health, and perform at their best.

 To learn more about me, read my bio here.